Visa-Research/coproto/README.md

 ![](./misc/banner.png)
 =====

-Coproto is a flexible *C++14* or *C++20* cross-platform protocol framework based on coroutines.
+Coproto is a flexible *C++20* cross-platform protocol framework based on coroutines.
 The primary design goal of Coproto is to enable easy-to-write, high-performance protocols that can be run in any environment.
 Protocols are written in a synchronous manner (see below) but can be executed asynchronously across one or more threads.
-See the tutorials [C++20](https://github.com/Visa-Research/coproto/blob/master/frontend/cpp20Tutorial.cpp), [C++14](https://github.com/Visa-Research/coproto/blob/master/frontend/cpp14Tutorial.cpp), [Custom Socket](https://github.com/Visa-Research/coproto/blob/master/frontend/SocketTutorial.cpp).
+See the tutorials [C++20](https://github.com/Visa-Research/coproto/blob/master/frontend/cpp20Tutorial.cpp), [Custom Socket](https://github.com/Visa-Research/coproto/blob/master/frontend/SocketTutorial.cpp).

 ### Features:
 * **Coroutine abstraction**: Protocols can be written in a synchronous manner and evaluated in an asynchronous manner.
-* **Backwards compatibility**: Coproto uses the C\++20 coroutine model but still allows for code to run on C++14.
 * **Concurrent composition of multiple protocols**: Multiple protocols can be concurrently executed on a single socket.
 Coproto ensures that each concurrent protocol receives the correct messages.
 * **Single or multi-threaded**: A protocol can be executed on multiply threads while sharing a single socket.
 Coproto manages the logic required to ensure each thread/sub-protocol gets the correct messages.
 * **Local or network communication**: Coproto does not mandate any particular socket type, e.g. *posix, boost::asio*, but instead allows the user to integrate their socket of choice.
 ALternatively, the included BufferingSocket allows the caller to get/set the next message for any protocol.